What are the benefits of asylum status?

 3 8 CFR § 208.21(c) & (d)

-Can I become a lawful permanent resident if I have asylum status?
-What are the requirements?
+When and how can I become a lawful permanent resident if I have asylum status?

-If you have asylum status, you may apply for your lawful permanent residency one year after being granted asylum if you:
+If you have asylum status, you may apply for lawful permanent residence one year after being granted asylum.
+You will have to show that:

 - you been in the U.S. for at least one year; and

 - you are not prevented from becoming a lawful permanent resident due to the “grounds of inadmissibility.”1Note: If the grounds of inadmissibility do apply to you, you can ask the government to “waive” them for humanitarian purposes, to assure family unity, or if it’s in “the public interest.”2 In other words, U.S. Citizenship and Immigration Services will consider the pros and cons of your application to decide whether you should get lawful permanent residence despite the fact that you one or more of the grounds of inadmissibility apply to you.